kierandidi/kdidi_webpage/programming/_posts/2022-08-25-learning-cloud-computing.md

 ---

 # Mastering Cloud Computing
-Besides machine learning and blockchain, cloud computing is probably one of the buzzwords that have been thrown a lot in the last couple of years.
+Besides machine learning and blockchain, cloud computing is probably one of the buzzwords that have been thrown around the most in the last couple of years.
 But despite the hype, there are quite a lot of real advantages to using cloud computing over local on-premise resources, for example when working with highly fluctuating workloads (see [this post]() for a project I worked on at [CSIRO Sydney](https://bioinformatics.csiro.au/) that fits this description quite well).

 Here I want to take a step back and look at the things that in retrospect were helpful on my learning journey of cloud computing.
 Along the way I will share some resources I especially liked ordered by level of prerequisite knowledge that you need, interspersed with some practical tidbits I picked up during coding and troubleshooting.
 Hopefully, that helps you on your learning journey, whether you are just starting or an experienced coder who wants a fresh perspective on familiar topics!